 The United Arab Emirates (UAE) consists of seven Emirates’ and Dubai is the most popular destination of them all.
 It is situated on the southern shore of the Persian Gulf on the Arabian Peninsula.
-Dubai is the second largest Emirate after Abu Dhabi and is usually recognised as the ‘Pearl of the Arabian Gulf’.
+Dubai is the second largest Emirate after Abu Dhabi and is usually recognized as the ‘Pearl of the Arabian Gulf’.

 Dubai’s population is estimated at 1.5 million, a huge difference from 183,200 in 1975.
-Dubai is one of the most multicultural cities in the world with the expatriate community covering most of the population, with less than 10% of the total being national Emiratis.
+Dubai is one of the most multicultural cities in the world with the expatriate community covering most of the population, with less than 10% of the total being national Emirates.

 The state of Dubai is commonly referred to as a city because it has been distinguished as the most modern and cosmopolitan environments in the Emirates, especially due to its rapid technological transformation over the past few decades.